-I was excited to get my hands on FORLOH camo when I first heard about them.
-FORLOH’s high tech manufacturing techniques were familiar to me from technical apparel for mountaineering and backcountry skiing.
-Effective camo with features like sonic welded seamless construction, true waterproof breathable softshell fabrics, waterproof zippers, durable and stretchy insulating fabrics, and side zip ventilation for pushing myself in adverse conditions are exactly what I was looking for and it’s 100% American made!
+I initially wondered if FORLOH could be the American made camo I was waiting for and looked forward to testing it out.
+FORLOH’s high tech manufacturing techniques were familiar to me from technical apparel for mountaineering and backcountry skiing like Arc’teryx top of the line clothing.
+Effective camo patterns with features like sonic welded seamless construction, true waterproof breathable softshell fabrics, waterproof zippers, durable and stretchy insulating fabrics, and side zip ventilation for pushing myself in adverse conditions are exactly the next gen features I yearned for.

 I ordered my camo in the Exposed camo pattern except that I opted for the Deep Cover camo for my softshell jacket.

 Over the course of the Spring, Summer, and Fall I put the camo through fun “tests” of many days and nights spent backpack scouting, hunting, and harvesting my archery elk.
 I wore my camo in the rain, on warm sunny days, cool nights, and frost covered mornings.
 I was comfortable throughout the conditions.
 To be frank FORLOH met and even surpassed my expectations.